ExPLOSd/TXI/README.md

-# TXI
-Terminal Xposed Installer
+# Terminal Installer: Xposed

-If by any chance my TXI tool app goes rogue or doesn't even work please SUMBIT an issue on here & give as much detail what happen before, during, & after the process.
+If by any chance my Terminal Installer tool goes rogue or doesn't even work please SUMBIT an issue on here & give as much detail what happen before, during, & after the process.

 This way I can replicate the problem & fix it ASAP.